gilsonm/gilsonm.github.io/_posts/2017-01-22-intro-proving-programs-correct.md

 	Node FIRST
 ```

-And to get the last element, is a function like the following
+And to get the last element, a function like the following

 ```java
 T last()